JohnEBoyBaby/i.Q/README.md

 'See' her 女 crossed legs 女 in GOOD 好 ?
 'See' his 子 support staff 子 in GOOD  好 ?

 ... you've got your ball ... you've got your chain ... who's got their claws in you my friend ... https://www.youtube.com/watch?v=k7in-9E3ImQ ... sweet like candy to my soul ... sweet you rock and sweet you roll ... lost for you ...
-I AM so lost for you ... aaah when you come CRASH INTO ME and I come into you ... hike up your skirt a little more ... show your world to me ... in boy's dream ...
+I AM so lost for you ... aaah when you come CRASH INTO ME and I come into you ... hike up your skirt a little more ... show your world to me ... in boy's dream ... you wear nothing but you wear it so well ...

 We have forgotten more than we know ...